Warms beverages to preferred temperature

 The Hydro Flask Insulated Coffee Mug is similarly designed to keep beverages warm for long periods of time, but instead of using smart technology like the Ember Mug, it relies on double-wall vacuum insulation to maintain the temperature of its contents.
 The Hydro Flask Mug comes with a lid and is available in several colors, and it has a slightly larger 12-ounce capacity.

 The two mugs differ slightly in their material makeup, which is important to note, as it can greatly affect the taste of the beverages.
-Though both are made with durable stainless steel, the Ember Mug has an FDA food-grade ceramic-reinforced coating.
-This might be better for those that prefer drinking out of ceramic mugs versus stainless steel ones, but for those on a budget, the Hydro Flask Mug is only $30.
+Though both are made with durable stainless steel, the Ember Mug has a ceramic-reinforced coating.
+This might be better for those who prefer drinking out of ceramic mugs versus stainless steel ones, but for those on a budget, the Hydro Flask Mug is only $30.

 A must-have for coffee lovers.